matter-labs/era-contracts/docs/bridging/bridgehub/bridgehub.md

 FIXME: read and fix any issues

 ### Images:

 ![Contracts](./img/gateway-architecture.png)

 > This document will not cover how ZK Gateway works, you can check it out in a separate doc (TODO: link).

-> You can also see the term "ZK chain".
-It is the same as ST and these terms are interchangeable.

 # BridgeHub & Asset Routers

-In the previous section we discussed how STs and CTMs work.
+In the previous section we discussed how ZKChains and CTMs work.
 However, these are just means to get the collection of chains that can trust each other, while providing robust customizability for each individual chain.

-In this section we’ll explore how exactly unified liquidity is achieved and how do STs get deployed.
+In this section we’ll explore how exactly unified liquidity is achieved and how do ZKChains get deployed.

 ## Asset router as the main asset bridging entrypoint